CphBusCosSem3/Exercises/CA/CA1/README.md

 For this CA you must write a simple TCP chat service (server and client) and deploy it on a globally accessible server.

-Additionally, the server must be secured using a reverse Nginx proxy.

 The CA must also expose a simple website where the chat client can be downloaded and where we can find all required documentation (see below).
+This website must be secured with HTTPS.

 ## The chat protocol
 The chat system must use a protocol to communicate with the client and server.
 This protocol have been defined